Meteorological history of Cyclone Freddy: Formation and intensification

-On 4 February 2023, the Australian Bureau of Meteorology (BoM) reported that a tropical low—identified as 13U—had formed during an active phase of the Madden–Julian oscillation in conjunction with an equatorial Rossby wave, while it was situated to the south of the Indonesian archipelago.
-Soon after, the United States Joint Typhoon Warning Center (JTWC) issued a tropical cyclone formation alert, noting that the disturbance was located in a favorable environment with low wind shear and sea surface temperatures of 29-30 C. Early on 6 February, the JTWC began issuing warnings on the system, classifying it as Tropical Cyclone 11S.
-Deep convection increased and the system became a Category 1 tropical cyclone on the Australian scale by 12:00 UTC; the BoM assigned it the name Freddy accordingly.
 Freddy then rapidly intensified and developed an eye feature on microwave imagery.
 As a result, the JTWC classified it as a Category 2-equivalent intensity on the Saffir-Simpson scale around 15:00 UTC on 7 February.
 After its first peak, the system became increasingly susceptible to wind shear and dry air intrusion, causing Freddy to weaken back into a minimal tropical storm by 09:00 UTC on 9 February.
 Freddy's deep convection around the storm's center had significantly decreased.
 At 22:00 UTC that same day, Radarsat-1 revealed Freddy had stronger winds of 50 m/s (160 ft/s) centered under the central dense overcast, suggesting that the storm was experiencing weaker shear.
 Atmospheric conditions became more favorable for development as wind shear decreased and deep convection began to consolidate and wrap around the cyclone.
 Consequently, the cyclone quickly restrengthened with the storm becoming a Category 3 severe tropical cyclone—attaining an initial peak intensity with winds of 80 kn—and at 18:00 UTC on 11 February, Freddy reached its second peak intensity as a high-end Category 4 severe tropical cyclone in the Australian basin, with winds of 95 kn and a central barometric pressure of 951 hPa.
 The cyclone's eyewall displayed cloud tops warming to below -90 C while passing over warm sea surface temperature of 29 C. The cyclone's structure continued to gradually weaken before moving over the South-West Indian Ocean.
 At around 12:00 UTC on 14 February, the BoM passed the responsibility of tracking the system over to the Météo-France office on La Réunion (MFR).
 Thus, the system was initially classified as a tropical cyclone status before being later upgraded to intense tropical cyclone status around 18:00 UTC that day.

+Forecast errors

+The BoM issued forecast tracks for Freddy from 06:00 UTC on 6 February to 06:00 UTC on 14 February.
+Verification was performed using the BoM Official Forecast Tracks at the standard times of 00:00, 06:00, 12:00, and 18:00 UTC.
+Guidance from models on Freddy's intensity—particularly from the preferred European Centre for Medium-Range Weather Forecasts model—was inaccurate, which led to large forecast errors in intensity.
+The forecast failed to capture the rate or timing of the first period of rapid intensification between 6 and 8 February.
+From 8 February, it did not capture the subsequent weakening of Freddy, and from 10 February, it failed to predict the cyclone's re-intensification.